Best dropper posts 2023 – drop your saddle and descend with confidence

 Expensive and not DIY serviceable

-Available stroke lengths are satisfactory but there are only two-seat diameter options – an area where its direct rival from RockShox, the Reverb, is superior offering a 34.9mm option.
-If you possess the budget and simply must match your Fox X2 shock or Factory 36 fork with a gleaming Kashima-coated dropper, this is the only choice.
+We found that available stroke lengths are satisfactory but there are only two-seat diameter options – an area where its direct rival from RockShox, the Reverb, is superior offering a 34.9mm option.
+If you have the money and simply must match your Fox X2 shock or Factory 36 fork with a gleaming Kashima-coated dropper, this is the only choice.

-For riders looking for a lighter Fox dropper with less travel, the Fox Transfer SL is the dropper for you.
+For riders looking for a lighter Fox dropper with less travel, we'd recommend that the Fox Transfer SL is the dropper for you.

 KS LEV